fizal619/menu-board/README.md

 ```
 *Add a few more very Italian items to the menu too!*

--  Now in `Menu.jsx` take your time to display each item and their price in an unordered list.
-You don't need to use .map(), you can just access by the array index.
+-  Now in your menu component take your time to display each item and their price in an unordered list.
+You don't need to use .map(), you can just access by the array index.  each menu item should be encaspulated in a react component, like `<Item name="Pasta Surprise!" price={35} />`.

-###Bonus!

 -  Rework your code in `Menu.jsx` to utilize the .map() function.
 This is probably the best thing to learn when it comes to dealing with arrays of objects in your code for dynamic data.

+###Bonus!

+- Jordan wants a section of the app to show the kitchen what to make as orders come in.
+Think about what you just made and how that code can be adapted to the new requirement.

+- You'll need to have some way to pass whatever item is clicked to the new Orders list.
+You wouldn't need to modify the original list.
+And orders are allowed to have multiples of each item in there.
+(App is the **brains** of the operation!)